gama-platform/gama-platform.github.io/wiki/Operators.md

   *  **`cone3D`** (`float` , `float`) --->  `geometry`

 #### Result:
-A cone geometry which radius is equal to the operand.
+A cone geometry which base radius size is equal to the first operand, and which the height is equal to the second operand.

 #### Comment:
 the center of the cone is by default the location of the current agent in which has been called this operator.